mavlink/qgc-user-guide/en/getting_started/download_and_install.md

 1. Double-click the .dmg file to mount it, then drag the *QGroundControl* application to your *Application* folder.

-## Ubuntu Linux
+## Ubuntu Linux {#ubuntu}

 Ubuntu comes with a serial modem manager that interferes with any robotics related use of a serial port (or USB serial).
-Before installing *QGroundControl* you should remove it and grant yourself permissions to access the serial port.
+Before installing *QGroundControl* you should remove the modem manager and grant yourself permissions to access the serial port.
-You also need to install *GStreamer* in order to support video streaming:
+You also need to install *GStreamer* in order to support video streaming.

+Before installing *QGroundControl* for the first time:
 1. On the command prompt enter:
    ```sh
    sudo usermod -a -G dialout $USER